-Twenty-one public and private institutions make up the New Hampshire College & University Council (NHCUC), a nonprofit organization that helps advance the quality of higher education throughout the state.
+Twenty-one public and private institutions make up the New Hampshire College and University Council (NHCUC), a nonprofit organization that helps advance the quality of higher education throughout the state.
 This council provides consistency and resource sharing among the campuses, leading to better services and programs for students.
 In all, about 70,000 students attend NHCUC's member schools.

 Computer Science Careers in New Hampshire

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers by Degree

 Computer Science Employers in New Hampshire

 - DataServ Inc.: This Nashua-based company is another top employer in New Hampshire that provides a variety of technology-focused services to clients worldwide.
 It staffs some of the most proficient and creative software developers in the country.
-The company's IT professionals help clients improve their business processes, offering web design, application development, and logo design services.
+The company's IT professionals help clients improve their business processes by offering web design, application development, and logo design services.